Léon Bloy: Influence

-Bloy is quoted in the epigraph at the beginning of Graham Greene's novel The End of the Affair, though Greene claimed that "this irate man lacked creative instinct."
-He is further quoted in the essay "The Mirror of Enigmas" by the Argentine writer Jorge Luis Borges, who acknowledged his debt to him by naming him in the foreword to his short story collection Artifices as one of seven authors who were in "the heterogeneous list of the writers I am continually re-reading."
-In his novel The Harp and the Shadow, Alejo Carpentier excoriates Bloy as a raving, Columbus-defending lunatic during Vatican deliberations over the explorer's canonization.
+Bloy is quoted in the epigraph at the beginning of Graham Greene's novel The End of the Affair (1951), though Greene claimed that "this irate man lacked creative instinct" in reference to Bloy.
+He is further quoted in the essay "The Mirror of Enigmas" by the writer Jorge Luis Borges, who acknowledged his debt to him by naming him in the foreword to his short story collection Artifices as one of seven authors who were in "the heterogeneous list of the writers I am continually re-reading.
+In the christological fantasy titled "Three Versions of Judas" I think I perceive the remote influence of the last (Bloy)".
+Borges also mentions Bloy in his essay "Kafka and his Precursors" (1951) as one example of an author who wrote Kafkaesque texts prior to the writings of Franz Kafka, noting a short story from Histoires desobligeantes about "some people who amass globes, atlases, train schedules, and trunks, and who die without ever having left the town where they were born."

+In his novel The Harp and the Shadow (1979), Alejo Carpentier excoriates Bloy as a raving, Columbus-defending lunatic during Vatican deliberations over the explorer's canonization.
 Bloy is also quoted at the beginning of John Irving's A Prayer for Owen Meany, and there are several quotations from his Letters to my Fiancée in Charles Williams's anthology The New Christian Year.
 Le Désespéré was republished in 2005 by Éditions Underbahn with a preface by Maurice G. Dantec.
-In Chile historian Jaime Eyzaguirre came to be influenced by Bloy's writings.
+The historian Jaime Eyzaguirre came to be influenced by Bloy's writings.